hauke96/the-green-spot/content/posts/peene-paddling-2024/index.en.md

 ### Equipment

-As with normal multi-day tours, I had the following with me:
+As with normal [multi-](/en/posts/ems-paddling-2021) and [single-day](/en/posts/schwentine-paddling-2023) tours, I had the following with me:

 * My packraft **MRS Nomad S1**, paddle
 * Change of clothes